TypeStrong/atom-typescript/docs/packages.md

 ### [last-cursor-position](https://atom.io/packages/last-cursor-position)

-Like visual studio go back to previous location.
-Really useful when you navigate to stuff and want to go back to where you were working.
+Like Visual Studio’s Go Back To Previous Location.
+Really useful when you’re navigating and want to go back to where you were previously working.

 ### [Find selection](https://atom.io/packages/find-selection)